 Q: What is a Metropolitan Planning Organization (MPO)?

-A metropolitan planning organization is entrusted by law — the Safe, Accountable, Effective, Transportation Equity Act — A Legacy for Users (SAFETEA-LU) — with lead responsibility for developing transportation plans and programs for urbanized areas with populations of 50,000 people or more.
+A metropolitan planning organization is entrusted by law — the FAST Act — with lead responsibility for developing transportation plans and programs for urbanized areas with populations of 50,000 people or more.
+In other words, we are here to protect the public’s tax dollars in regards to transportation spending.

 Q: How is an MPO formed?